nh-777/chaostoolkit-tutorials/02-chaos-engineering-experiments-with-chaostoolkit/service-down-not-visible-to-users/finish.md

 Congratulations!
-You now have installed the Chaos Toolkit in a Python virtual environment and you can start deploying new extensions to support your Chaos Engineering experiments.
+You have now executed your firsf chaos experiment against a kubernetes cluster containing a couple of Spring Boot microservices.
+You've also seen how an experiment can discover a weakness and then, when that weakness is overcome, how you can then continuously run your automated chaos experiment to prove that the weakness does not arise again.